Classification of Self-Dual Vertex Operator Superalgebras of Central Charge at Most 24: Classification

 \subsection{Step 3: Simple-Current Extensions}

-In the following, we use the description in \autoref{sec:evensub} to determine the precise number of nice \voa{}s $U$ of central charge $24$ with $\Rep(U)\cong\mathcal{C}(2_{\II}^{+2})$.
-In particular, for type~III we remove the spurious cases listed in the previous section and show that each remaining case (characterised by a quintuple of invariants) corresponds to exactly one \voa{} $U$, i.e.\ exactly one self-dual \svoa{}.
+In the following, we use the extension results in \autoref{sec:evensub} to determine the precise number of nice \voa{}s $U$ of central charge $24$ with $\Rep(U)\cong\mathcal{C}(2_{\II}^{+2})$.
+In particular, for type~III we remove the spurious cases listed in \autoref{sec:orbcomp} and show that each remaining case (characterised by a quintuple of invariants) corresponds to exactly one \voa{} $U$, i.e.\ to exactly one self-dual \svoa{} (with the exception of the two edges of types P and Q that we shall treat in \autoref{sec:unique}).
 The latter is also done for the one edge of type~I that could potentially still split up.
 All other edges of type I, IIa and IIb are already fully classified.